example42/puppetguide-slides/_slides/Introduction_to_Puppet/Configuration_Management.md

 - CFEngine3 is a complete and modern rework
 - Different daemons for different functions in a distributed environment
 - Based on the [Promise theory](https://en.wikipedia.org/wiki/Promise_theory)
-- Cfengine code is a test based list of pro
 - Software developed in C by Prof. Mark Burgess.

 #### [Salt](http://saltstack.com/)